Stress is the feeling of being overwhelmed or unable to cope with mental or emotional pressure.

 5. Be aware of your smoking and drinking

 Cut down or cut out smoking and drinking if you can.
-They may seem to reduce tension but actually make problems worse.
-Alcohol and caffeine can increase feelings of anxiety.
+They may seem to reduce tension, but make problems worse.
+Alcohol and caffeine can also increase feelings of anxiety.

 6. Get some exercise